vipulnaik/diet-exercise-health/profile-information/physical-exercise/weight-lifting-exercises-with-history.md

 * 8 lb pair, exercise 1: about 15 repetitions

-* 8 lb pair, exercise 2: about 10 repetitions; this is the exercise
+* 8 lb pair, exercise 2: about 15 repetitions

-  where I am currently reaching my peak number of repetitions before getting fatigued
+* 10 lb pair, exercise 1: about 15 repetitions

-* 10 lb pair, exercise 1: about 10 to 15 repetitions; I tend to be
+* 10 lb pair, exercise 2: about 3 to 10 repetitions

-  noticeably slower doing the exercise with 10 lb than with 8 lb.
+* 20 lb pair, biceps curls: about 3 to 5 repetitions

 The reason I always start with the 3 lb is for a mix of warmup and verification purposes.
 If, on a given day, I find that the 3 lb pair